t-ros/C-Stuff/README.md

 # C-Stuff
 A collection of C programming exercises and projects.

-## About
-This repository contains various C programs.
-These programs demonstrate my understanding of C programming concepts.

 ## Compilation and Execution
 To compile any C program in this repository, use `gcc` (GNU Compiler Collection).